Boston has so much to offer. To help you plan your trip, we put together this list of the best things to do in Boston, United States.

 But there is a lot more to Boston than the Freedom Trail and iconic monuments to the birth of a nation.

-Boston is also about soaring architecture, great food, a rocking nightlife and magnificent museums.
+Boston is also about soaring architecture, great food, rocking nightlife, and magnificent museums.

 One can’t-miss Boston monument on the Freedom Trail is the Irish Famine Memorial.